Table of Contents

 What parent doesn’t want their child to learn skills for wise decision-making and problem solving?
-The importance of critical thinking is more obvious than ever in a world where fake news, scams and hoaxes are part of everyday life.
+The importance of critical and creative thinking is more obvious than ever in a world where fake news, scams and hoaxes are part of everyday life.

 Here at ACC, we are committed to teaching our young people skills for thinking deeply about issues they will encounter in their relationships, work and culture.
-Most importantly, we want those skills to be rooted in the truths of the Bible – God’s foundation for critical thinking.
+Most importantly, we want those skills to be rooted in the truths of the Bible – God’s foundation for critical and creative thinking.

-Before we look more deeply, it seems helpful to define critical thinking.
+Before we look more deeply, it seems helpful to define critical and creative thinking.
 However, as an abstract concept that’s been discussed since the times of early Greek philosophy, it is notoriously hard to pin down an agreed definition.

-There are elements that experts agree are essential for critical thinking, such as being able to think independently, clearly and rationally.
+There are elements that experts agree are essential for critical and creative thinking, such as being able to think independently, clearly and rationally.
 It involves the ability to reflect on an idea or problem, apply reason, and make logical connections between ideas.

 “Critical thinkers rigorously question ideas and assumptions rather than accepting them at face value,” they write.
 “They will always seek to determine whether the ideas, arguments and findings represent the entire picture and are open to finding that they do not.”

 For example, a high schooler may see a news item about climate change.
-They can apply critical thinking skills to reflect on the different arguments, learn more about the topic and come to a reasoned conclusion.
+They can apply critical and creative thinking skills to reflect on the different arguments, learn more about the topic and come to a reasoned conclusion.

-Skills You Need add that critical thinking has a goal – to arrive at the best possible solution in given circumstances.
+Skills You Need add that critical and creative thinking has a goal – to arrive at the best possible solution in given circumstances.
 It is a “way of thinking about particular things at a particular time; it is not the accumulation of facts and knowledge or something that you can learn once and then use in that form forever, such as the nine times table.”

 As an example, your student might see a social media post spreading rumours about someone they know.
-They can use critical thinking skills to evaluate the accuracy (or otherwise) of this specific information, at this time.
+They can use critical and creative thinking skills to evaluate the accuracy (or otherwise) of this specific information, at this time.

 - In our increasingly secular society, young people are exposed to a plethora of ideas that counter the truths of the Bible.
-They need critical thinking skills to discern falsehood and make reasoned arguments for their faith (2 Cor 10:5).
+They need critical and creative thinking skills to discern falsehood and make reasoned arguments for their faith (2 Cor 10:5).